123WaxRing, for jewelry wax ring models.

 - 16 wax disks

 (end-user price, excl shipment and VAT).
-Ordering is possible in the DeskProto Webshop

-As the documentation shows the specifications of the disks you are free to create your own disks if you prefer that.
+Such set was priced EUR 48.00 [no longer available ! ] As the documentation shows the specifications of the disks you are free to create your own disks if you prefer that.

 We do not offer extra cutters: these are available at www.bitsbits.com and buying them via us only would make them more expensive.
 The cutter in the 123WaxRing kit is a Bits&Bits "profile tool", type 815-PR20.004 (diam 1/8", length 1.5", included angle 20 degr, tip diam 0.004").